Spicadox/TwitCastingDownloader/README.md

   -h, --help        show this help message and exit -l, --link        The TwitCasting channel link to scrape and get the video links -n, --name        Name of the csv file.
 If not specified a default name will be used.
-  -o, --output      The user's chosen absolute save path for the csv file -s, --scrape      Only scrape inputted url and saved as the result in csv file(don't download)
+  -o, --output      The user's chosen absolute save path for the download video and/or csv file -s, --scrape      Only scrape inputted url and saved as the result in csv file(don't download)
  ```
  Examples: